Shareefoo/ViledTask/README.md

 # ViledTask

-A Simple Sample app which displays a list of items from and endpoint:
+A Simple Sample app which displays a list of items from an endpoint:

 Patterns and Concepts that were applied:
 - MVVM Architecture